 Some programs may impose shorter time limits on accepting credits for degree or certificate requirements.
 Students enrolled in programs that are accredited or licensed must meet the requirements most recently approved by the accrediting agency or licensing authority.
 All returning students who have not been enrolled in a college credit course for one academic year must meet new degree requirements.
 Occasionally, the college may change courses and course numbers within a program.
-Students should regularly consult an advisor in their major department about their course of study.
+Students should regularly consult an advisor focused on their major pathway about their course of study.